jverzani/CalculusWithJulia.jl/markdown/integral_vector_calculus/stokes_theorem.md

 * Working left to right along a row of the diagram, applying two steps of these operations yields:

 ````
-CalculusWithJulia.WeaveSupport.Radioq(["The row number plus 1", "Zero, by t
+CalculusWithJulia.WeaveSupport.Radioq(["The maximum number in a row", "The
-he vanishing properties of these operations", "The maximum number in a row"
+row number plus 1", "Zero, by the vanishing properties of these operations"
-], 2, "", nothing, [1, 2, 3], ["The row number plus 1", "Zero, by the vanis
+], 3, "", nothing, [1, 2, 3], ["The maximum number in a row", "The row numb
-hing properties of these operations", "The maximum number in a row"], "", f
+er plus 1", "Zero, by the vanishing properties of these operations"], "", f
 alse)
 ````